Model for transitional turbulence in a planar shear flow: Conclusion

-The model opens several new avenues of research.
-As has been done for pipe flow \cite{barkley2016theoretical,frishman2022dynamical,frishman2022mechanism}, a detailed understanding of the transition scenario can be obtained using dynamical systems and bifurcation theory.
-This could bring new insights into how turbulence is triggered.
-The small set of physical mechanisms in the model can be exploited to understand how energy balances adjust and ultimately break down with decreasing $Re$, and this could lead to physical insights into the selection of particular states \cite{gome2023patterns1,gome2023patterns2}.
-One could add new mechanisms to the model or modify the model to describe other flow configurations, in particular pressure-driven pipes and channels.
-Finally, the effect of turbulent fluctuations can be included via a noise term, and the model can be used to investigate rare events \cite{rolland2018extremely,rolland_2022,gome2022extreme} and percolation transitions \cite{chantry_universal,klotz2022phase,hof2023directed} in the planar setting.
+Finally, the model opens several new avenues of research.
+One could add new mechanisms or modify the model to describe other flow configurations, such as pressure-driven pipes and channels, and rotating flows \cite{meseguer2009instability,berghout2020direct,feldmann2023routes,tsukahara2010flow}.
+One of the more important avenues to pursue is a detailed understanding of the transition scenario using dynamical systems theory, similar to the successful analysis of models of pipe flow \cite{barkley2016theoretical,frishman2022dynamical,frishman2022mechanism}.
+Closely related to this would be to exploit the physical mechanisms captured by the model to understand how energy balances adjust and break down with decreasing $Re$ \cite{gome2023patterns1,gome2023patterns2}.
+As stated in \S\ref{sec:crit_angle}, it should be possible to improve the bound on the angle selection by taking into account details of the turbulent field.
+Finally, the effect of turbulent fluctuations can be included via a noise term to investigate rare events \cite{rolland2018extremely,rolland_2022,gome2022extreme} and percolation transitions \cite{lemoult2016directed,chantry_universal, klotz2022phase,hof2023directed} in the planar setting.